 Once a hub of Viking life, Hobro is nowadays a wonderful shopping town.
 Hobro has excellent parking facilities, and the pedestrian precinct of Adelgade represents fabulous shopping opportunities – both with respect to everyday commodities and as regards specialty shops.

 Practically taking its point of departure by the hustle and bustle of the harbor front, the town’s pedestrian precinct, Nørregade, leads deeper into the heart of charming Hirtshals.

 The pedestrian precinct of Nykøbing Mors is in close proximity to the harbor front.
 So, having shopped to your heart’s content in Algade, you can take a relaxing stroll by the harbor.

-In comparison to other European cities, our "cities" are small, but there is plenty on offer: cafés, shopping, restaurants, historic and cultural sites to enjoy.
+In comparison to other European cities, our "cities" are small, but there is plenty on offer: cafés, shopping, restaurants, architecture, historic and cultural sites to enjoy.

 Taste the flavour of North Jutland and have an amazing gastronomic adventure that is unique.

 North Jutland has a vast treasure chamber of specialities and commodities, which are very special to the area.